 At Smartcar, we've added a few extra bells and whistles to spice up our usage graph a bit.
 Give them a try or add something totally new to your shiny new line chart!

 Here's a few of the ideas that we've tried:

 - Draw the line with a gradient stroke to make the edges fade

 - Add a filter to give your line a drop shadow

 - Dynamically render ticks on your x-axis based on how long your time frame spans and how wide your graph is

 - Style elements of your graph using CSS

-We hope this helps all you developers out there next time you create an awesome time series line chart with D3 and React.
+We hope this helps all you developers out there the next time you need to create an awesome time series line chart with D3 and React.
 Thanks for reading and happy building!